nowakowsk/dukcpp/README.md

 In most cases, there is no reason to use `duk::symbol_input_range` since `duk::input_iterator` offers more functionality with minimum overhead.

 Using dukcpp ranges and iterators directly in user interfaces could be definitely considered intrusive.
-Their primary use is creating adapter functions to user code.
+Their primary use is creating adapter functions to user interfaces.

 Currently, iteration over C++ containers in ES code is not supported.